danking/hail-cloud-docs/how-to-cloud-with-hail.md

 There are additional charges for persistent disk and SSDs.
 If your leader node has 100 GB and your worker nodes have 40 GB each you can expect a modest increase in cost, slightly less than a dollar.
-The cost per disk is prorated from a per-month rate, at time of writing it is [0.04 USD per GB per month](https://cloud.google.com/compute/disks-image-pricing#persistentdisk).
+The cost per disk is prorated from a per-month rate; at time of writing it is [0.04 USD per GB per month](https://cloud.google.com/compute/disks-image-pricing#persistentdisk).
 SSDs are more than four times as expensive.